A Guide to the Cannes Lions Awards

 Our dedicated Awards team is on hand year-round to support you with your entry journey.
 Our Awards experts can help you formulate your entry plan by:

-• explaining the updates to the Lions, e.g. what’s new and what’s changed this year
+• explaining the updates to the Awards, e.g. what’s new and what’s changed this year

 • talking through your work and suggesting relevant categories